igoodbad/login-signin/README.md

 # \<login-signup\>

-This component is structured to display a view of Login / Sign up
+Component to display Login / Sign up forms, this component can be only Login if configure the option

 ## Installation